j3ktechmarketing-svg/J3K-Technologies-Network-Cabling-Installation-Partner-Savannah-GA/README.md

 - Customized solutions for each business environment
 - Transparent pricing with no hidden costs

-We take pride in delivering turnkey solutions—covering everything from initial design and installation to ongoing maintenance and technical support.
+We take pride in delivering turnkey solutions-covering everything from initial design and installation to ongoing maintenance and technical support.

 ---